 There are probably dozens of parks and playgrounds in your area.
 It’s important to bring your kids to a playground that is known for being safe.
 Local governments and communities have an obligation to make sure that play areas and structures are safe for your kids.
 How can you know if the playground you’ve chosen is safe?
 Check for the following things:

-- Updated Equipment.
+Updated Equipment.
 Communities should regularly check playground equipment for defects, damage, splinters, and problems with structure and strength.
 Over time, equipment can become worn down and unsafe.
 Check for playgrounds that have equipment that is regularly maintained and replaced when necessary.
+That way, you can have peace of mind knowing your kids are safe when using their equipment.

 Supervise Children at All Times